What are ya, burnt?

 Learning how to prime your coil heads will also help to get the prevent future burnt-tasting hits.
 First install your coil and put a few drops of e-liquid on the wick holes.
-Fill your tank, and let the coil sit inside of it for a half hour.
+Fill your tank, and let it sit for a half hour.
 It sounds like a long time, but that will maximize its performance, and it helps to not rush it.

 Take your time.

 Starting at the lowest setting, increase it by a few watts every puff until you find your sweet spot.
-Eventually you’ll find the setting that has just the right balance of heat and flavor to your liking.
+Eventually you’ll find the setting that has just the right balance of heat and flavor for you.

 Warning: Don’t exceed the maximum wattage range of your coil head.
 These are printed on the coil head, or in the user manual of your device.